Is Ally Invest a Scam?

 - Option contracts

-- Stocks, including OTC instruments
+- Stocks, including over-the-counter stocks

 - Forex and precious metals (in a separate account)